-The Library maintains a small Library of Things collection that circulates.
-Some examples include WiFi hotspots, a telescope, board games and a ukulele.
+The Library maintains a Library of Things collection that circulates.
+Examples include WiFi hotspots, a telescope, board games and a ukulele.
 Items are added to this collection as space and budget allow.
-The value to and demand of the community is also considered.
+The value to and demand of the community are also considered.